Whether you’re tired of the UK’s political climate or simply fancy living in a warmer, sunnier place, retiring abroad is an option for many.

 - You’ll need to make similar arrangements if you’re hoping to receive any personal or occupational pensions.
 The Pensions Advisory Service on 08456 012923 should be able to help with any queries.
 Also try the International Payments Office on 0191 218 7777 or get more information at GOV.UK.

 - If you’re sent abroad by your employer, you can stay in your UK company pension scheme.
-Expats can carry on paying into a UK personal pension for up to five years.
+Expats can carry on paying into a UK personal pension.

 - People who move independently are allowed to pay into a British pension and get tax relief on their contributions for up to five years after leaving the country.

-You may have to pay tax on your state pension, although that’s unlikely if this is your only source of income from Britain.
-However, if you also have an occupational pension, that and the state pension will probably put you over the limit for paying tax.
+You may have to pay tax on your State Pension, although that’s unlikely if this is your only source of income from Britain.
+However, if you also have an occupational or personal pension, the combination of these will probably put you over the limit for paying tax.